AdaCore/spark2014/docs/lrm/source/statements.rst

 4. The verification rules for pragma Assume are significantly different to those of pragma Assert.
 [It would be difficult to overstate the importance of the difference.]
-Even though the dynamic semantics of pragma Assume and pragma Assert are identical, pragma Assume does not introduce a corresponding proof obligation.
+Even though the dynamic semantics of pragma Assume and pragma Assert are identical, pragma Assume does not introduce a corresponding verification condition.
 Instead the prover is given permission to assume the truth of the assertion, even though this has not been proven.
 [A single incorrect Assume pragma can invalidate an arbitrarily large number of proofs - the responsibility for ensuring correctness rests entirely upon the user.]